Unwanted Beauty

 About the Book

 Portrayals of the Holocaust in literature, paintings, and architecture have aroused many ethical debates.
-How can we admire, much less enjoy, art that deals with such a horrific event?
+How can we admire, much less enjoy, art that deals with an event as horrific as the Holocaust?
 Does finding beauty in Holocaust representation amount to a betrayal of its victims?

 About the Author